cossacklabs/product-docs/acra/security-controls/zones/_index.md

 SELECT id, zone_id, data FROM application_data
 ```

-the response for Postgresql will be like this:
+the response for PostgreSQL will be like this:
 ```
 1 \x44444444444444446a4b6a454374635242446b6d48564268
 \x2222222222222222554543320000002d116bab650305cf67209623ed3a134fd77bfecd0c9a95107450826e14f950fdd1dba73732872027042654000000000101400c00000010000000200000003f5fd06dbf8bf49be6a8b440ea54f01174934049fd563ce27ff0aafbe5ea9155588e1ddd0ce64804fe5ff347ae097e29dd007fcaa02a3548da568df83300000000000000000101400c00000010000000070000002273af944d98bcde697b914d98fea013b77a358a93959ddfee47858b75d2e86eb5f103